 The next day I mixed up some House and Canvas in the color Industrial Blue, and added some water to it to thin it out enough for the paint sprayer.

 I used this Wagner FLEXiO 3000.
-I think its one of the best beginner paint sprayers out there.
+I think it is one of the best beginner paint sprayers out there.

-And it could totally spray this paint without thinning it.
-But the finish would have had a lot of texture in it.
+And it could totally spray this paint without thinning the paint, but the finish would have had a lot of texture in it.